 The Speicher laboratory is a recognized leader in the field of proteomics, the systematic study of the full set of proteins produced by a given cell, tissue, or organism.
-Using state-of-the-art proteomics and associated computational methods, many of which were developed or optimized in the Speicher laboratory, this research group is investigating protein changes associated with a number of different cancers, innate resistance to viral infection, red cell diseases, ectopic pregnancy and other clinical disorders.
-The laboratory is also using structural mass spectrometry techniques coupled with molecular modeling to determine medium resolution structures of large protein complexes and characterize conformational changes involved with physiological processes.
+Using state-of-the-art proteomics and associated computational methods, some of which were developed or optimized in the Speicher laboratory, this research group is investigating protein changes associated with ovarian cancer, melanoma, cardiac injury resulting from breast cancer therapies, ectopic pregnancy, red cell diseases, and other clinical disorders.
+The laboratory is also using chemical crosslinking-based structural mass spectrometry techniques coupled with molecular modeling to determine structures of large protein complexes and characterize protein conformational changes involved with physiological processes.

 Dr. Speicher joined Wistar in 1986 from the Yale University School of Medicine.
 He was born and raised in Pennsylvania and attended Pennsylvania State University as both an undergraduate and graduate biochemistry student.
 He received his Ph.D. in 1977 and subsequently pursued postdoctoral training at the Yale University School of Medicine.
 He then accepted a position on the Yale Medical School research faculty with a joint appointment as the Director of Yale’s Protein Chemistry Laboratory, prior to moving to Wistar.

-The Speicher laboratory is currently pursuing seven major projects.
-Two projects use proteomics to study ovarian cancer and melanoma from a systems biology perspective and to identify biomarkers with clinical utility.
-A third project uses proteomics to identify and characterize biomarkers for improved detection and clinical management of colon cancer.
-They are also using similar methods to identify biomarkers for improved diagnosis of cardiotoxicity caused by cancer therapies.
-A fifth project involves discovery and validation of plasma biomarkers to help clinicians distinguish between ectopic pregnancy, normal intrauterine pregnancy, and non-viable intrauterine pregnancy.
-A sixth project uses proteomics to study the effects of pathogenic and acquired mutations red cell membrane integrity and structural mass spectrometry to develop comprehensive structural models of large red cell membrane complexes to understand function and dynamics.
-A seventh project uses a proteomics based systems biology approach to study human natural killer (NK) cells and their role in resistance to HIV.
+The Speicher laboratory is currently pursuing five major projects.
+Two projects use proteomics to study ovarian cancer and melanoma from a systems biology perspective and to identify new biomarkers with clinical utility.
+A third project uses proteomics to identify and characterize biomarkers for improved diagnosis of cardiotoxicity caused by cancer therapies.
+A fourth project involves discovery and validation of plasma biomarkers to help clinicians distinguish between ectopic pregnancy, normal intrauterine pregnancy, and non-viable intrauterine pregnancy.
+A fifth project uses structural mass spectrometry to develop comprehensive structural models of large protein complexes and to understand function-related dynamics.
+This project is exploring the organization of red cell membrane complexes as well as chromatin remodeling complexes.